Welcome to Big Lake!

 Stay in Big Lake or select from the numerous lodging options in nearby communities.
 Camping in the state forest north of town is also available in the summer months.
 Visit our area Lodging Directory for more information.

 For more than a decade Big Lake has hosted one of the area’s most popular ice fishing contests.
-The February tournament features prize boards for both children and adults.
 Get the details on this year’s contest by visiting the official contest website.

 The last weekend of each June Big Lake comes together to celebrate Spud Fest.
 The annual four-day event features a carnival, parade, 8K run and softball tournament.
 Other events include the Big Lake Ambassador coronation, fiddle contest, potato pancake breakfast and much more.
 Come join us for a weekend of fun and games benefiting area youth.